Heralded Linear Optical Generation of Dicke States: Dicke digraph

 In this section, we introduce the \emph{Dicke digraph} $D_n^k$, which corresponds to a sculpting operator for generating Dicke states.
 We present it in the digraph representation $G_{du}$, because it directly reveals the symmetry of the operator in its structure.

-Dicke digraph \(D_n^k\) is an EPM digraph that consists of \(n\) system vertices (denoted as $\{1,2,\cdots, n\}$) and \(n+k\) ancillary vertices (denoted as \(S_j\) and \(T_l\), where \(j = 1,2,\dots,n\) and \(l = 1,2,\dots,k\)).
+Dicke digraph \(D_n^k\) is an EPM digraph that consists of \(n\) system vertices (denoted as $\{1,2,\cdots, n\}$) and \(n+k\) ancillary vertices (denoted as \(S_j\) and \(T_l\), where \(j = 1,2,\dots,n\) and \(l = 1,2,\dots,k\)); that is, $r=n+k$ in the notation of Section~\ref{review}.
 We define two sets of ancillary vertices as $S\equiv \{S_j\}_{j=1}^n$ and $T\equiv \{T_l\}_{l=1}^{k}$.
 The ancillary vertices form a complete directed bipartite graph between $S$ and $T$.
 And each system vertex \(j\) are connected to the corresponding ancillary vertex \(S_j\).
 The most general form of $D_n^k$ is shown in Fig.~\ref{fig:dicke_digraph_combined} (a).
 A key property of $D_n^k$ is its symmetry: permutations of the pairs $(j,S_j )$ among different $j$ or of the $T_l$ among $l$ leave the graph invariant.
 Consequently, all disjoint cycle covers of $D_n^k$ inherit this symmetry, ensuring that the generated quantum state shares the permutation symmetry of the Dicke state $|D_n^k\>$.

 \paragraph*{From Dicke graph to Dicke state.---} From the structure of $D_n^k$, we can show that the final state generated by the corresponding sculpting operator is the Dicke state $|D_n^k\>$.
 To demonstrate this, we first check from Fig.~\ref{fig:dicke_digraph_combined} (a) that the Dicke digraph \(D_n^k\) is an EPM digraph (see \eqref{epm_di}), hence the final state is the superposition of all its DCCs.
-Every cycle in \(D_n^k\) falls into one of three classes: a system self-loop \((j \goto j)\), a 2-cycle \(( j \goto S_j \goto j)\), or an cycle alternating through $S$ and $T$, i.e., \(S\leftrightarrow T\).
+Every cycle in \(D_n^k\) falls into one of three classes: a system self-loop \((j \goto j)\), a 2-cycle \(( j \goto S_j \goto j)\), or a cycle alternating through $S$ and $T$, i.e., \(S\leftrightarrow T\).
 Since system vertices are only connected to \(\{S_j\}_{j=1}^n\) or itself, any cycle through \(j\) is either \((j \goto j)\) or \(( j \goto S_j \goto j)\); and each \(T_l\) is only connected to \(S\), hence any cycle including \(T\) must be in \(S\leftrightarrow T\).
 Then we can see that \emph{all the DCCs contain $n-k$ self-loops} $(j \goto j)$, which is straightforward given that the elements in \(T\) are only connected to those in \(S\) and hence $k$ elements in \(S\) are always included in the cycle $S\leftrightarrow T$.

 Now let us consider the case when the system vertices $1,2, \cdots, k$ of the DCC have self-loops (see Fig.~\ref{fig:dicke_digraph_combined} (b)).
 Then the other system vertices $k+1, k+2,\cdots, n$ are automatically included in \(( j \goto S_j \goto j)\).
 The remaining cycles are those alternating between \(U=\{S_1,\cdots, S_k\}\) and \(V=\{T_1,\dots,T_k\}\).
 Since the subgraph including $S$ and $T$ constructs a complete balanced bipartite directed graph, we can see that it has $(k!)^2$ distinct DCCs in it.
 From Table~\ref{table:correspondence_comparison}, we can directly see that these $(k!)^2$ DCCs with the same self-loops correspond to the same operator.